The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

-The use of explainable AI methods in support of ML model V\&V will contribute evidence to the safety case, complementing other activities including performance assessment and safety-critical software engineering.
-It should be noted that explanations should be re-generated when the ML models are updated so that they accurately reflect the state of the models.
+The use of XAI methods in support of ML model V\&V will contribute evidence to the safety case, complementing other activities including performance assessment and safety-critical software engineering.
+It should be noted that explanations should be re-generated when the ML models are updated so that they reflect the state of the models.

-\subsection{Operation}
+\subsubsection{Operation}

 As discussed in Section \ref{established}, assurance should be considered to be a ``through life'' activity.
 This would include, for example, a clinician seeking assurance about a particular prediction, especially if acting on it can have a profound impact on patient safety.
-Explainable AI methods can play a role here.
-Local feature importance explanation is relevant but counterfactual examples also have a role, for example, helping a clinician to decide whether or not a proposed change in treatment is likely to bring about the desired effect for a particular patient.
-Again, the role and significance of explainability in operation is examined in more detail in \cite{mcdermid2021philtransa}.
+XAI methods can play a role here.
+Local feature relevance explanation may be helpful but counterfactuals also have a role, e.g. helping a clinician to decide whether or not a proposed change in treatment is likely to bring about the desired effect for a particular patient.
+Further, prototypes might also be able to help clinicians to make informed decisions for specific patients.
+However, current research, e.g. \cite{tan2020tree}, often presents prototypes to laymen rather than domain experts to assess whether this will help them to make decisions, so more work needs to be done to see whether clinicians can benefit from prototype explanations.
+The role and significance of explainability in operation is examined in more detail in \cite{mcdermid2021philtransa}.